iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.dc.covid19.exposurenotifications___minted14013/report.md

 > Smooth installation.
 Runs up Bluetooth so if you disable Bluetooth it shows you it's inactive which is helpful.<br> :date: __2020-10-21 04:30:05__

 > Doliwlid keep all safe<br> :date: __2020-10-21 01:56:18__

-> Install this app, wear a mask and listen to science PLEASE.
-Hopefully Maryland will roll their application out soon as well.<br> :date: __2020-10-20 15:47:39__